Sixers' Plane Broke Down In Washington Monday Night, Team Forced To Ride Bus Back To Philadelphia: Team Source Says

 The Sixers lead the series 3-1.

 Game 4 will be back in Philadelphia on Wednesday.
-It will be the first time the Wells Fargo Center will the at 100% capacity since before the coronavirus pandemic.MORE NEWS: Cloudy Skies To Fill Philadelphia Region Next Two Days Before Unsettled Conditions Return
+It will be the first time the Wells Fargo Center will the at 100% capacity since before the coronavirus pandemic.MORE NEWS: Bear Captured In Bucks County After Several Sightings In Area

 The Associated Press contributed to this report.